 Copy of remote pilot's license

-- Map of the flight plan and include the number of pilot/drone monitors, if applicable.
+- Map of the flight plan and include the number of pilot/drone monitors, and risk mitigation.

 FAA registration number

 Oregon Department of Aviation registration number - Only required if UO owns the drone.